Schedule demo

 Overview

-Applications Manager's Enterprise Edition supports Single Sign-On (SSO) - a mechanism which offers a user unified access i.e users do not have to actively enter their credentials more than once in order to access multiple independent installations (your Admin Server and Managed Servers).
-Users gain access to all their Managed Servers with a single user authentication into the Admin Server eliminating further prompts when they switch applications during a particular session.
+Applications Manager's Enterprise Edition supports Single Sign-On (SSO) - a mechanism which offers a user unified access, i.e users do not have to actively enter their credentials more than once in order to access multiple independent installations (your Central Server and Probe Servers).
+Users gain access to all their Probe Servers with a single user authentication into the Central Server, eliminating further prompts when they switch applications during a particular session.

 Benefits: